apoirrier/CTFs-writeups/SharkyCTF2020/Misc/My-huge-file.md

 In the end, the bytes of the flag were scattered across the file.

 With a succession of jumps I was able to retrieave the flag.
-Unfortunately I didn't keep a copy of it to showcase, as all append on the remote machine.
+Unfortunately I didn't keep a copy of it to showcase here, as all append on the remote machine.